 Just like our physical bodies are programmed for self-healing, our hearts are designed to heal.
 With every heartbreak, our hearts grow stronger, and we become emotionally more mature.
 The problem is that most of us unnecessarily prolong the pain by remaining attached to the person who hurt us and the story we keep telling ourselves about our relationship with them.

-How to Heal a Broken Heart
+The 7-Step Guide to Heal a Broken Heart

 Step 1: Let Your Heart Break Open